Emulator Issues #7481

 That more or less makes me think that there shouldn't be faster memcard support, but ultimately the goal should be to let the gamecube accurately query the memory card and figure out if it's a fast memory card, and then writing at the increased speed.
 Whether there should be a user option for it or not, I'm not entirely sure.
 Burn that bridge when we get there, I guess.

-#20 Updated by kodiacktech about 5 years ago
+#20 Updated by kodiacktech over 5 years ago

 "An emulator's core goal is to accurately emulate the console."